Lodging etiquette in Ostfriesland

 Moreover, according to an old-Frisian sage of the thirteenth century AD the law was given to them by God himself.
 It's the story how twelve asegas (law experts who guided the course of a trial) were sent by King and Emperor Charlemagne onto the sea without rudder and oars.
 God sent a thirteenth asega -being Christ of course- to rescue them.
 From then on Frisian law was divine and thus to be uphold under any circumstance (read also our blog post: In debt to the beastly Westfrisians).
 You might say a variation of the Roman law pacta sunt servanda.
 And yes, the Frisians can be quite stubborn still and attached to laws and rules.
 Not without reason the incident of Kneppelfreed 'Baton Friday' in 1951 was caused by a judge's interdiction to speak the Frisian language in his court (read our blog post: Leeuwarden 2018: European Capital of Exiled Governments).

-A rime inspired by the costumery rime's of medieval copyists, mostly monks, at the end of books they copied.
-Suggestion for a Latin translation for the word blog post are welcome.
+A rhyme inspired by the costumery rhymes of medieval copyists, mostly monks, at the end of books they copied.